luojilab/DataReporter/README.md

 ### <a name="android">[Android]()</a>
 ## Use AAR
-1. import the aar at release\Android dir
-2. see Way of use to how to use
+1. Join to the build.gradle where in the project root directory repositories {
+        jcenter()
+    }
+2. Join to the build.gradle where in the project directory implementation 'com.luojilab.component:datareporter:1.2.0'
+3. Access according to the call mode of the demo

 ## Source Compile
 Preparation Condition: